-Since data flows from orders to dispatches and tickets, it is best to schedule and dispatch your orders prior to entering tickets.
-Even if you aren't going to dispatch from the system, you'll want to have an order in the system for any job you want to track tickets or create an invoice for.
+Since data flows from orders to dispatches and tickets, it is best to schedule and dispatch your orders before entering tickets.
+Even if you aren't going to dispatch from the system, you'll need to have an order for any job you want to track tickets or create an invoice for.

 Prior to invoicing: